 After reporting an unexpected drop in new orders for U.S. manufactured durable goods in the previous month, the Commerce Department released a report on Monday showing a rebound in durable goods orders in the month of January.
 The report said durable goods orders surged up by 1.8 percent in January after falling by a revised 0.8 percent in December.

-Following the rally seen last Friday, stocks may see some further upside in early trading on Monday.
-The major index futures are currently pointing to a modestly higher open for the markets, with the Dow futures up by 6 points.
+Stocks may move to the downside in early trading on Monday following the strength seen in the previous week.
+The major index futures are currently pointing to a modestly lower open for the markets, with the Dow futures down by 17 points.

 This stock comes on our radar on the merit of its upbeat quarterly results.
 We believe the company has solid growth potential, as it expands through accretive acquisitions.
 In the next few-months, we see the stock touching new highs, and expect at least 20% upside from current levels.

 "Moonlight," the coming-of-age drama directed by Barry Jenkins, won the best picture Oscar 2017 award defeating strong favorite "La La Land" after a shocking mix-up in the announcement at the 89th Academy Awards Sunday night.
 At first, "La La Land" which won six trophies including best director and actress, was incorrectly declared the best film by Warren Beatty and Faye Dunaway.
 However,in the m

 Trading in the U.S. index futures suggests that Wall Street stocks may open lower on Monday's session.
 The Durable Goods Orders data will be released today and the consensus for a growth of 1.8 percent.
 President Donald Trump will discuss with a visiting top diplomat from China amid tensions.
 Asian shares closed in the red, while European share are trading mixed.